 The commitment to remove direct residual emissions from the atmosphere is paramount.
-Projects can be nature- or technology-based to reduce or avoid emissions (standard projects), capture them over the long term (advanced projects) or remove them (leading projects).
+Projects can be nature- or technology-based to capture emissions over the long term.
 Most financial institutions offset their emissions by funding standard reduction or avoidance projects.
 Overall, however, the concentration of CO2 in the atmosphere does not decrease.
 Reducing the emissions from our operations to zero is therefore a serious step forward on the path to carbon neutrality.
-By financing all project types, Pictet acknowledges that there is no silver bullet, that our multi-offset approach for indirect emissions is leading edge and that every type of project is worth supporting.
+By financing these project types, Pictet acknowledges that there is no silver bullet, that our multi-offset approach for indirect emissions is leading edge and that every type of project is worth supporting.

 1 – Direct emissions for running offices and indirect emissions for the purchase of electricity, i.e. scope 1 and scope 2.

 2 – Emissions for business travel, non-energy consumption and others, i.e. scope 3 upstream.
 Excludes investments (scope 3 downstream) that are being considered separately to align with the Science Based Targets initiative (SBTi) recommendations to achieve net-zero for the financial sector.

 How reduction will be achieved

 Wherever possible, we opt for green electricity supply.
 However, at many of the offices that we rent, this is not always feasible, either because we share a building or because the offer does not exist in a given city/country.
 The result is that half the carbon emissions for our operations stem from the purchase of our electricity.